STAVANGER SECESSION

 Tony Cokes, He’s a pig (charade)!, 2026.
 Courtesy of the artist; Greene Naftali, New York; Hoffman Donahue, Los Angeles and New York; Felix Gaudlitz, Vienna; and Electronic Arts Intermix, New York.

 The City Project is a program of artistic interventions throughout the city, commissioned specifically for each edition and presented year-round.
 The initiative brings art into public spaces and engages with daily life through local infrastructure.
+All the program is open to the public and free of charge.

 Billboard